Security best practices

 Tip

-Use Windows Authentication whenever possible to take advantage of centralized credential management through Active Directory.
+Use Windows Authentication whenever possible to manage credentials centrally through Active Directory.

 Implement role-based access control (RBAC)

-RBAC grants permissions to roles, then assigns those roles to users, so you control who can read, write, or administer database objects.
-You can set up users, roles, GRANT/DENY permissions, and role membership in dbForge Studio for SQL Server.
-For more information, see Implement and manage role-based access control in SQL Server with dbForge Studio.
+RBAC grants permissions to roles and assigns those roles to users, which lets you control who can read, write, or administer database objects.
+In dbForge Studio for SQL Server, you can create users and roles, configure role membership, and manage GRANT and DENY permissions.
+For more information, see Implement and manage role-based access control in SQL Server.

 Encrypt sensitive data

-You can use encryption to safeguard sensitive data from unauthorized access, even if the database files are exposed or stolen.
-You can implement Transparent Data Encryption (TDE) to protect the whole database or apply column-level encryption to encrypt selected columns containing confidential information.
+You can use encryption to protect sensitive data from unauthorized access, even if the database files are exposed or stolen.
+Use Transparent Data Encryption (TDE) to protect the entire database, or column-level encryption to protect selected columns that contain confidential information.

 Implement Transparent Data Encryption

-Transparent Data Encryption (TDE) automatically encrypts the data and log files of a database without requiring changes to applications.
+Transparent Data Encryption (TDE) automatically encrypts database and log files without requiring changes to applications.

 1. Create a master key and certificate.